terencecistudent/Data-Centric-Dev-Project-TL/README.md

 - MongoDB
     - A document-orientated database which was used for the project.
 - Google Fonts
-    - Help with the visibility of the text for users to see clearly.
+    - Helped with the visibility of the text for users to see clearly.
 - Git
     - Version control to the GitHub repositories.
     - Ran the code to expose a live port.
--GitHub
+- GitHub
     - Remote repository.
 - Google Chrome Developer Tools
     - Helped with small changes.